iurnah/ruihan.org/docs/leetcode/array/notes.md

 Space optimized solution

-We could avoid using the prefix sum array and only use two variables to record the prefix sum at any particular instance.
-One for record prefix sum of first `i` elements.
+* We could avoid using the prefix sum array and only use two variables to record the prefix sum at any particular instance.
+One for record prefix sum of exact `k` elements.
 Another for the inner loop to check whether removing an element from the beginning will make a new maximum value or not.

 ```C++ tab="C++ space optimized"
 class Solution {